20 Common Types of Succulents with Names and Pictures | Succulent Plants

 Snake Plant also called Mother-in-law's Tongue or Saint George's Sword Plant is a slow growing, succulent, low maintenance and extremely hardy plant which is also a good air cleaner.

-The leaves in Snake Plant, one of the popular Dracaena Plants are stiff and succulent.
+The leaves in Snake Plant, one of the popular Dracaena Varieties are stiff and succulent.
 These sword shaped leaves give an architectural look which makes it ideal as a room divider.

-Dracaena trifasciata grows best in bright light with some direct sunlight, average warmth and moderately moist, loose, fertile, free-draining soil coupled with monthly feeding during the growing season.
-Learn how to grow and care for Snake Plant.
+Dracaena trifasciata flourish in bright light with 6-8 hours of direct sunlight, average warmth of 16-290C, moderate humidity of 50-55% and moderately moist, loose, fertile, succulents potting soil coupled with monthly feeding in the growing season.

 18. Moonstones Succulent (Pachyphytum oviferum)